WRNW: Classic rock and adult hits (2004–2010)

 On September 17, 2004, at noon, "Light 97.3" signed off with "We Said Hello, Goodbye" by Phil Collins.
 WLTQ then began stunting with songs with the words "air" or "America" in the title, telling people "Milwaukee will be TALKing about 97.3" while airing clips of Al Franken, promoting to listen the following Monday at 6 a.m.
 Clear Channel played into rumors of conversion of the station into a left-wing Air America-based talk format, already carried by WLTQ's sister station in Madison.

 Instead, 97.3 adopted an '80s-centric Classic rock format as 97.3 The Brew, launching with "(You Can Still) Rock in America" by Night Ranger.
 The call sign was soon changed to WQBW to match the "Brew" branding.
 The station's initial slogan was "Rock of the '80s and More", which eventually changed to "The Biggest Variety of Rock Hits".
 The station's television ads and billboard advertisements featured an obese shirtless man named "Dancin' Kevin" based on an imaging campaign at WLUP-FM in Chicago.
 The station's personalities were mainly voicetracked from other markets.

+By coincidence, the WLTQ calls were immediately warehoused on sister station WSCC (730 AM) in Charleston, South Carolina, where that station was converted by Clear Channel to carry Air America and other liberal talk programming (the station was sold in 2008 and now carries EWTN Radio programming, still under the same WLTQ calls).

 WQBW immediately experienced ratings success with the new format, which led to direct competitors WKLH and WLZR (both sister stations owned by Saga Communications) adjusting their playlists and formats accordingly.
 WLZR (which had already been experiencing declines due to a decline in the format and awkward schedule flow from their talk-centric morning show) dropped its active rock format for a more older-targeting, harder-leaning mainstream rock format as "The Hog", while WKLH (shifting towards a straightforward classic rock format as the classic hits format overall became pop-centric) adopted new on-air imaging.
 Both of these changes drew listeners back from WQBW, prompting the station to shift towards adult hits by 2008.
 In addition, rival WKTI (then airing a hot adult contemporary format) flipped to adult hits that same year, with a playlist featuring many of the same artists being played on WQBW.
 With all of these changes, WQBW ended up being the lowest-rated station in the market with the format it originated.